pantheon-systems/documentation/source/docs/guides/two-factor-authentication.md

 1. Install and activate the [OneLogin plugin](https://wordpress.org/plugins/onelogin-saml-sso/) on your WordPress site.
 2. Configure the **Identity Provider Settings** in the SSO/SAML Settings within the WordPress Admin to provide the appropriate values, which are available in the SSO section of the OneLogin Configuration page.
 ![TFA OneLogin Ident](../assets/images/tfa-wp-onelogin-ident.png)
-3. Configure the **Attribute** in the SSO/SAML Settings in the WordPress Admin.
-Please note to match what is in the screenshot and the values are case-sensitive."
+3. Configure the **Attribute** in the SSO/SAML Settings in the WordPress Admin with what is shown in the screenshot; values are case-sensitive.
 ![TFA OneLogin Attributes](../assets/images/tfa-wp-onelogin-attribute.png)
 4. Configure the **Customize Actions and Links** in the SSO/SAML Settings within the WordPress Admin to **Prevent local login**.
 This requires OneLogin as the authentication solution.
 ![TFA OneLogin Custom Actions](../assets/images/tfa-onelogin-custom-actions.png)